 If you are concerned about any aspect of travelling with medication, talk to your MS nurse.

-Many people with MS who find their symptoms are worsened by heat.
-Cooling oneself down can help to reduce the effects of heat and the problems that it can cause.
-Cooling techniques can range from cheap and simple ideas to more expensive equipment items.
+Many people with MS find their symptoms are worsened by heat or cold.
+Travelling and holidays may involve experiencing extremes of temperature, and you can take steps to reduce the impact this will have as you travel.
+Heating and cooling techniques can range from cheap and simple ideas to more expensive equipment items.

 This page will be reviewed within three years